wlonk/arcadia/index.rst

    -  Need to make dueling rules.
    -  Related to all of these: need to make countdown clocks, essentially.
 So that you can see the bad things coming at you.
-   -  Clarify what a Sheevra is, and what it means to become one, and how you deal with soul-stress.
+   -  Clarify what a fetch is, and what it means to become one, and how you deal with soul-stress.
    -  Clarify goblins, as opposed to fairies.

    So: